MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 This enum specifies the state that an update is currently in, and can be specified when calling the `getUpdateMetadata` method.
 It includes the following values:

 - **codePush.UpdateState.RUNNING** *(0)* - Indicates that an update represents the version of the app that's currently running.
-This can be useful for identifying attributes about the app, for scenarios such as displaying the release description in a "what's new?" dialog or reporting the latest version to an analytics and/or crash reporting service.
+This can be useful for identifying attributes about the app, for scenarios such as displaying the release description in a "what's new?" dialog or reporting the latest version to an analytics or crash reporting service.

 - **codePush.UpdateState.PENDING** *(1)* - Indicates that an update has been installed, but the app hasn't been restarted yet to apply it.
 This can be useful for determining whether there's a pending update, which you may want to force a programmatic restart (via `restartApp`) to apply.